Haoxin01/ML_Nanoplastics_MPNs_SERS/README.md

 ## Data
 ### Brief description
-Brief description of the data used in this work ......
+1. Plastic samples: PS, PMMA, PE, PLA
+2. Human-biult non-plastic samples
+3. mixture plastic samples: PS_PMMA, PS_PE, PS_PLA
-The original data is stored in the `original_data` folder for the reference.
+4. Unseen plastic samples: PS, PMMA, PE, PLA in tap water,  PS, PMMA, PE, PLA in lake water The original data is stored in the `original_data` folder for the reference.
 ### Data category
-The data used in this work is divided into several categories, including ......
+The data used in this work is divided into several categories, including sample data, regression data and mixture data.
 ### Data augmentation
 The data augmentation algorithm used in this work is briefly described as follows:
 1. The data is divided into several categories.